UMass Boston

 How do I get my mail & packages?

-All mail and packages have now been sorted and are available for pickup at the main entrance of the East Residential Hall.
+All mail and packages have now been sorted and are available for pickup at the main entrance of the East Residence Hall.

 Who should I contact if I have questions or urgent needs?